-Understand at the level expected of a competent accountant, the objective, development and application of international accounting and financial reporting standards in relation to the disclosure of accounting policies, restatement of results, discontinued operations, statements of cash flow and foreign currency.
+Discuss at the level expected of a competent accountant, explain the objective, examine the development, and application of international accounting and financial reporting standards in relation to the disclosure of accounting policies, the restatement of results, discontinued operations, statements of cash flow and foreign currency.

-Understand and apply complex accounting adjustments and disclosures required when a company disposes of its investment in another company.
+Understand and demonstrate complex accounting adjustments and disclosures required when a company disposes of its investment in another company.

 Apply at a scholarly level a critical and analytical approach to accounting and the development of accounting and financial reporting standards.